bradleytechman/website/docs/firmware/types.md

     *   Carries zero risk of bricking the device
     *   On many models, includes bugfixes and enables additional functionality

-    The **RW_LEGACY** firmware is for users who want to dual-boot ChromeOS + Linux, or users who want to run Linux without having to open the device/disable the firmware write-protect (and are ok with the accompanying limitations).
+**RW_LEGACY** firmware is for users who want to dual-boot ChromeOS + Linux, or users who want to run Linux without having to open the device/disable the firmware write-protect (and are ok with the accompanying limitations).

 ##   **BOOT_STUB** (now deprecated; listed for historical purposes only)